Achieving Broad Bacterial Protection Animation

 Goal and Challenges: Animating the Importance of Bacterial Research

 Lehigh University P.C.
 Rossin’s center is a leader in engineering research, from medical engineering to nano-materials development.
-Lehigh scientist Dr. Angela Brown’s research studies bacterial entry to our cells, with broad significance to antibiotics.
+Lehigh scientist Dr. Angela Brown researches bacterial entry to our cells and how this relates to antibiotics.
 With the threat of bacterial antibiotic resistance looming on the horizon, Dr. Brown is approaching the problem from a new angle.
 Rather than trying to develop the next derivative, she’s entirely rethinking how we combat bacterial disease.
 She’s looking at blocking bacterial entry into our cells by protecting the docking receptors that allow bacterial particles to bind.
 This would lend broad bacterial protection, compared to our current arsenal which is ineffective against some strains.

 To help others understand her vision, we worked with Chris Larkin and Linda Gipson at Lehigh’s Resolve Magazine to create an animation to tell her scientific story.

 Process and Solution to Create the 3D Antibiotics Animation

 To begin the animation process, we had to be sure we had the story right.
 We started off meeting to discuss Dr. Brown’s work, where she described what made her work unique.
 Chris Larkin followed up with journal articles from Dr. Brown so that we could understand the details of her work.

 Often when we create an animation, we work from a script provided by the client.
 So although we are there to visualize the story and to clarify visual details, we know up front what the scene-to-scene sequence will be.
 But in this instance, they were looking for us to suggest how best to tell the story and to imagine the scene-by-scene narrative.
 We did so based on Lin and Chris’s guiding ideas, and our own reading of Dr. Brown’s research.